team-unununium/robot-pi/README.md

 - For the environment variables, you may choose to input it with the command or set up a .env file in the project's root directory for the environment variables to be read.
 - As the module requires a live video feed, a camera module would need to be attached to the Raspberry Pi for the module to function.
 - For `RESOLUTION`, the width needs to be in multiples of 32 and the height needs to be in multiples of 16.
 See [picamera's docs](https://picamera.readthedocs.io/en/release-1.12/recipes2.html#capturing-to-a-numpy-array) for more information.
+- The port that the robot listens from and writes to are automatically assumed to be digital ports.

 # If you wish to help